 My first stop was Vines Complete Expository Dictionary.
 Synagogue comes from the Greek sunagoge (Strong’s 4864), which means “a gathering of things, a collection.”
 This concept was eventually applied to people, coming to mean a gathering, or assembling, of people.
 As with the development of the word church, the term synagogue ultimately became associated with the buildings where religious gatherings occurred.

 Since the word is Greek, and not Hebrew, we should not expect to find it in the Old Testament.
-I checked my Strong’s Concordance, which is keyed to the King James Version, and saw that the KJV translators chose synagogue to translate the Hebrew moed (Strong’s 4150) in Psalm 74:8.
-This appears to be an anachronism supplied by translators who assumed that synagogues existed in pre-exilic Israel.
+I checked my Strong’s Concordance, which corresponds to the King James Version.
+I saw that the KJV translators chose synagogue to translate the Hebrew moed (Strong’s 4150) in Psalm 74:8.
+Apparently, translators created this anachronism, assuming that synagogues existed in pre-exilic Israel.
 Other translations, such as the NASB and NKJV, translate the Hebrew word as meeting places.
 The NIV renders it awkwardly as every place where God was worshipped.

 What Were Synagogues?